Philadelphia officials announce more locations of possible measles exposure

 In a news release, the city said there is a cluster of cases among unvaccinated residents.

+Philadelphia Health Commissioner Dr. Cheryl Bettigole says there have been six confirmed cases in Philadelphia, which originated at Children's Hospital of Philadelphia.

+RELATED: Another reason for vaccines: Measles saps kids' ability to fight other germs

-The city says the two possible cases were identified after one of the people confirmed to have measles went to a day care, disregarding quarantine and exclusion instructions.
+On Thursday, she confirmed the two latest cases happened after one of the initial cases went to day care instead of following the quarantine protocol.

 "The Health Department is strongly recommending that anyone who may have been exposed to measles should quarantine themselves by staying home and away from others," city officials said.